A stealth puzzle game that lets you rewire its levels to trick people.

 If you have some programming knowledge, or your idea needs to be in 3D and you’re patient, I suggest Unity: it’s more flexible, it’ll probably be easier to work with other people, and the asset store is really cool.
 Unity can do 2D games, but I haven’t tried it for that.

-For Game Maker, I used Derek Yu’s and the built in one.
+For Game Maker, mine!
 For Unity, I’m mostly just using the stuff on their official site.

 OK!
 I’m email@example.com – but bear in mind I’m bad at this and don’t reply to everything.